Croydon, Victoria: Sport

 Croydon City Arrows Soccer Club was established in 1957 and plays its home games at Dorset Recreational Reserve.
 The club has been Victorian champions twice, in both 1985 and 1986, and plays in Provisional League 1 South-East.
 Notable players include former Australian internationals Danny Allsopp, Paul Wade and Peter Ollerton.

-Crodon Ranges Football club has been the main tenant at Silcock Reserve since 1999 after an amalgamation with another local club in 1998.
+Croydon Ranges Football club has been the main tenant at Silcock Reserve since 1999 after an amalgamation with another local club in 1998.
 Croydon Ranges has teams participating in Football Victoria, Victorian Churches Football Association, Bayside Football Association and Over45Soccer Melbourne and is the only club in the area to field teams in all age groups, days, genders and abilities.

 Recent successes include 2022 Bayside FA Premier League & U12C League / Regional Championship in Football Victoria.

 Maroondah United Football Club is based at Silcock Reserve in Croydon and was established in 2018.

 The Croydon Cricket Club, established in 1886, plays at Croydon Park Oval.
 It participates in the Victorian Sub-District Cricket Association, the state's second highest level of cricket.
 It also has several Junior sides competing in the Ringwood and District Cricket Association, with U12, U14, U16, U18 and non comps for U10s.
 Croydon also has two veterans sides competing in Masters (over 40s) and Legends (over 50's).

 The Croydon Tennis Club was established in 1907 and is one of Victoria's oldest clubs, servicing the eastern suburbs community of Croydon and surrounding areas.
 In recent years the club has facilitated the installation of water saving technologies, for which it received an award, as well as securing a Council grant for up-to-date night lighting.

 Croydon Football Club also plays at Croydon Park Oval.
 They were formed in 1906 and are nicknamed "The Blues", wearing a navy blue strip similar to the Carlton Football Club.
 Croydon FC is a member of the Eastern Football League.
 In season 1998 it returned to play in Division One.
 In season 2009 The Blues finished on top of Division One, with 60 Points, equal to Balwyn.
 Their reserve side also finished on top of the ladder in 2009 and both sides played in the grand final, with the sides losing to Vermont and Knox respectively.
 Season 2012 saw Croydon finish on the bottom of the ladder and they were relegated to Division Two.
 In 2018, the teams' Reserves team won the premiership in Division 2.

 The Croydon Golf Club, once located on the picturesque Dorset Road site, was sold to a housing development consortium in late 2006.
 After much legal argument and petition, the land was zoned residential in accordance with Government legislation.
 The golf club has since relocated to a site in Yering.
 Local golfers can still play at the Dorset Golf Course, on Trawalla Road.

 Croydon also has an athletics club, which was established in 2007.
 It is a small club, with 47 members in the 2008–09 season.